joaoafigueira/amusement-park-site/README.md

 # Amusement-park-site
-Website created for amusement parks with the purpose of:
+Diversion is a amusement park Website created for the purpose of:

 - Automate ticket sales;
 - Control of customer information.